wspr/lualdap/README.md

 # Installation

 Current version is 1.2.5.
 It was developed for Lua 5.1, 5.2 and 5.3,
-and both OpenLDAP 2.1 or newer and ADSI.
+and both OpenLDAP 2.3 or newer.

 # Source code directory structure